Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting: Limitations

 \section{Limitations}

 We adopt the appearance modeling approach from WildGaussian \cite{kulhanek_wildgaussians_2024}, using a per-view appearance embedding to control global appearance and a per-Gaussian embedding to model the appearance of individual Gaussian primitives.
 However, this model struggles to capture fine-grained effects such as object highlights.
 A likely reason is the limited diversity in training data.
 To address this, we plan to introduce data augmentation with randomized illumination variations.
-Additionally, our current setup shares the same appearance model across both 3DGS models.
-We propose using separate appearance models for each 3DGS, allowing mutual learning to provide complementary signals that may improve appearance representation.
-We leave these as future work.

-\section{Social Impact}
+\section{Social impact}

 Notre-Dame de Paris suffered a devastating fire in 2019.
 Although the building was severely damaged, restoration was aided by a 3D model originally created for a video game, highlighting the importance of preserving 3D models of cultural landmarks.
 However, such sites are often crowded with people, and photos taken at different times may exhibit varying lighting conditions.
 This highlights the broader societal benefit of accessible and robust 3D scene reconstruction technologies.
 Our method contributes positively by enabling the creation of high-quality 3D models from in-the-wild images, which are often affected by distractors and lighting variations.
-By making it feasible to reconstruct cultural landmarks from everyday photos—such as those shared online—our approach supports digital preservation, education, and historical restoration efforts.
+By making it feasible to reconstruct cultural landmarks from everyday photos, our approach supports digital preservation, education, and historical restoration efforts.

 There are potential negative impacts, such as misuse in surveillance or privacy-invading applications.
 In particular, in-the-wild image collections often contain individuals who are unintentionally captured.
 To mitigate this risk, we recommend removing or anonymizing identifiable information, such as faces or bodies, from the reconstructed scenes.
 This can be achieved through automated segmentation or masking techniques applied before or during training.